SambhavS/Phase/README.md

 `prn`, `let`, `eq`, `not_eq`, `add`, `div`, `mul`, `mod`, `sub`, `pow`, `abs`, `min`, `max`, `sort`, `sum`, `rand`, `zip`, `rev`, `pop`, `push`, `get`, `len`, `ind`, `seq`

+## Comments
+Single line comments can be written by writing a `#` at the start of a line.
+Everything on the line afer the `#` will be ignored by the interpreter.